FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_04.md

   - cases are oversampled compared to the population proportion of cases
   - $n_i$ are in fact random variables, while $r$ and $s$ are fixed based on the case-control sampling design.

-- So, the formation on page 101 of the Textbook is NOT appropriate!
+- So, the formulation on page 101 of the Textbook is NOT appropriate!

 - Can we still validly compare the two proportions?